MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **templateDescriptors**: A reference to the list of templates descriptors

-* **context**: The same context that was passed to [ProtectionEngine::GetTemplatesAsync](#classProtectionEngine_1af61106db3fba520d2170de80b0712a69)
+* **context**: The same context that was passed to ProtectionEngine::GetTemplatesAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetTemplatesSuccess](#classProtectionEngine_1_1Observer_1a6988e40ff9b8096c12a320e6e0b47de2) or [ProtectionEngine::Observer::OnGetTemplatesFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnGetTemplatesSuccess or ProtectionEngine::Observer::OnGetTemplatesFailure

 ### OnGetTemplatesFailure function
 Called when retrieving templates generated an error.